knpuniversity/behat/knpu/bdd-features.md

 [[[ code('b35e47ba49') ]]]

+## Writing at the Tech Level of your User

 That looks good.
 What else do we have?
 Check out the "Fence Security Activated" message on the site.
 Let's imagine we need to create an API where someone can make an API request to turn the fence security on or off from anywhere.
 For example, if you're running from dinosaurs somewhere, you